TechsophyOfficial/awgment-package/README.md

 Create two databases in postgres and a user with appropriate priviledges
-- For keycloak - Keycloakdb
+- For keycloak - keycloakdb
 - For Camunda - camundadb

 Notes-